What To Expect

 After your course of proton therapy is complete, we’ll follow up with you periodically to evaluate your progress and gather data for clinical trials.
 Your doctor will recommend the best follow-up plan for you, depending on the type of cancer you had.
 Some patients are seen at three months, some at six months, and others at twelve months.
 Your physicians and nurses will still be available to address your questions or treatment-related health concerns at anytime after treatment.

 We look forward to celebrating with you as you ring the eight-foot Aud’s Chime in the main lobby signaling treatment completion.
 This chime is named in honor of our first Australian patient Audrey Anderson, whose family first envisioned it as a way for all patients to commemorate the occasion of their final treatment day.
-Audrey became the first official ringer in 2013, after travelling back from Australia with her mother for its official unveiling.
+Audrey became the first official ringer in 2013, after traveling back from Australia with her mother for its official unveiling.

 As a “proton alum” you can count on us for continuing care.
 We appreciate that you have entrusted us with your medical care and strive to be the cancer treatment and facility you choose and recommend.